stanfordnlp/stanza/_pages/ud_update.md

 currently resides in `stanza/resources/default_packages.py` (although there is no guarantee that map doesn't move somewhere else)

+### Add new default packages

+Any new languages will also need a default package marked in the appropriate resources file, probably `stanza/resources/default_packages.py`

+### Tokenizer models with dictionaries

+Some of the tokenizer models have dictionaries.
+To get the best results, you will want to reuse the dictionaries, possibly by extracting them from the current models.

 ### Combined models

 There are some "combined" models which are composed of multiple UD